Make Science Exciting with These Plant Activities for Your Preschoolers

 If your kids are really good at noticing differences between green beans, you can play a game with them.
 After each child studies his or her bean, mix a few of them together.
 Can they identify THEIR bean?

-Another way that scientist study things is by measuring.
-Kids can measure their green bean in a few different ways.
+Scientists also study things by measuring them.
+Kids can measure their green beans in a few different ways.

 You can provide a kitchen scale so that kids can weigh their beans.
 If you prefer, you can also provide a balance scale, and kids can compare their bean’s weight to marbles or blocks.

+This is a great way to introduce valuable math skills in a fun, meaningful way.
 In addition to weighing, kids can measure the length of their bean.
-You can provide counting cubes, a measuring strip, or cut a piece of yarn so that it is the same length as their bean.
+Provide counting cubes, a measuring strip, or cut a piece of yarn so that it is the same length as their bean.

 Density